scrapper/perobs/README.md

 ### Accessing persistent instance variables

-All instance variables that should be persisted must be declared with 'po_attr'.
+All instance variables that should be persisted must be declared with 'attr_persist'.
 This will create the instance variable, a getter and setter method for it.
 These getter and setter methods are the recommended way to access instance variables both from ouside of the instances as well as from within.
 To access the setter or getter method from within an